1andgraf/AppleWatchGPT/readme.md

 # Apple Watch ChatGPT Chat App

 A lightweight Apple Watch app that allows you to chat with OpenAI’s ChatGPT directly from your watch.
 This app uses the `gpt-3.5-turbo` model via the OpenAI API.

----

-## Features

-- Send text messages to ChatGPT and view its responses from your Apple Watch
+Send text messages to ChatGPT and view its responses from your Apple Watch
-- Maintains the last 10 messages (for a compact chat view)

 ---